-The IMIM program was initially conceived as a proposal from UPM that after meeting with KTH and POLIMI decided to design a Masters program which should have as one of its main objectives the preparation of students who already have a technical background with business and managerial skills for an international career in industrial and service companies.
+The IMIM program was initially conceived as a proposal from UPM that after meeting with Stockholm's Royal Institute of Technology (KTH) and Politecnico de Milano (POLIMI) decided to design a Masters program which should have as one of its main objectives the preparation of students who already have a technical background with business and managerial skills for an international career in industrial and service companies.
 Each of the three participating institutions would contribute to the program offering those courses in which it was considered that it had particular strengths.
 The main components of the IMIM program were designed and approved by the corresponding University Departments involved, and after agreement by the three Departments of the program as a whole was submitted to the universities' Rectors for approval.